KachiKaduru/CRAPPO_Crypto/README.md

 # CRAPPO_Crypto
-This is a project from a coding challenge I partookin from Twitter
+This is a project from a coding challenge I partook in from Twitter